 Black History Month at work – important or tokenistic?

-Jane Farrell is Founder of EW Group and one of our leading consultants.
-She is a specialist in inclusive leadership, unconscious bias, organizational change and cultural adaptability.
+Jane Farrell is Co-Founder of EW Group and a specialist in inclusive leadership, unconscious bias, organizational change and cultural adaptability.
 With over three decades of experience, EW Group’s proactive approaches to anti-racism are woven into all our diversity and inclusion programs.

 Black History Month always begs the question ‘Why only one month when Black, Asian, and other minoritized ethnic groups make up the global majority – what about the other 11 months?’